The Final Repairs Regulations

 Partial Disposition Calculator

-The KBKG Producer Price Index (PPI) Calculator is designed to make calculations as simple as possible while minimizing unnecessary work.
+The KBKG Partial Disposition Calculator is designed to make calculations as simple as possible while minimizing unnecessary work.
 By providing basic data, the calculator provides a PPI adjusted value while considering the condition of the respective component at the time it was acquired (accomplished by considering the component’s normal life, quality, and age).